 Prostatitis is a condition that can affect any man, and in many cases, depending upon type there is treatment for the condition.
 The condition causes swelling of the prostate gland, not caused by benign or prostate cancer, and is often due to bacterial infection.
-Two types of prostatitis, Types 1 and 2, are called acute prostatitis and chronic bacterial prostatitis respectively.
+Two types of the condition, Types 1 and 2, are called acute prostatitis and chronic bacterial prostatitis respectively.
 Two more types, 3 and 4, are called nonbacterial prostatitis and asymptomatic inflammatory prostatitis.
 These latter types are harder to treat, since cause may be difficult to identify.

 In Types 1, 2, and 3, men may experience pain in the lower back and groin, and have difficulty urinating or a feeling of needing to frequently urinate.
 Since Type 1 and 2 are bacterial in nature, fever and chills may be noted, and general achiness or flu-like symptoms are usually present.
 Urine may have small amounts of blood.